 He holds a degree in petroleum engineering from the State University of Louisiana in addition to various technical and managerial credentials.

 Robin Macmillan is the chief sales officer at Data Gumbo.
-He was

-    previously senior vice president for business development at NOV,

-    manager of Schlumberger drilling and measurements in Canada, and

-    president at drill-bit company ReedHycalog.
-In his early career he

-    worked in offshore and onshore drilling operations in several countries

-    across North and Latin America, Africa, the Middle East, and Europe.
-He

-    is the current vice president of drilling services and a member of the

-    Executive Committee at the International Association of Drilling

-    Contractors, where he is also Chair Emeritus of the Advanced Rig

-    Technology Committee and a member of the Drilling Engineering Committee.
+He was previously senior vice president for business development at NOV, manager of Schlumberger drilling and measurements in Canada, and president at drill-bit company ReedHycalog.
+In his early career he worked in offshore and onshore drilling operations in several countries across North and Latin America, Africa, the Middle East, and Europe.
+He is the current vice president of drilling services and a member of the Executive Committee at the International Association of Drilling Contractors, where he is also Chair Emeritus of the Advanced Rig Technology Committee and a member of the Drilling Engineering Committee.

-    Macmillan has published six SPE technical papers focused on drilling

-    technology, chaired an SPE technical forum, and served as vice chair and

-    membership chair of the SPE Drilling Systems Automation Technical

-    Section, where he is currently a board member.
+Macmillan has published six SPE technical papers focused on drilling technology, chaired an SPE technical forum, and has been a member of the program committee for several editions of the IADC/SPE Drilling Conference, and other SPE events.
+He has served as vice chair and membership chair of the SPE Drilling Systems Automation Technical Section, where he is currently a board member.